elki-project/elki-project.github.io/howto/precomputed_distances.md

 <pre>
 -dbc.filter FixedDBIDsFilter -dbc.startid 0
--algorithm.distancefunction external.DiskCacheBasedDoubleDistanceFunction
+-algorithm.distancefunction external.DiskCacheBasedDoubleDistance
 -distance.matrix matrix.dat
 </pre>

-Note that you *really* should set the [FixedDBIDsFilter](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/datasource/filter/FixedDBIDsFilter.html), in particular when using the MiniGUI.
+Note that you *really* should set the [FixedDBIDsFilter](/releases/current/javadoc/elki/datasource/filter/FixedDBIDsFilter.html), in particular when using the MiniGUI.
 Otherwise, a second run will use different object IDs and will likely produce errors because the matrix does not store the desired distances!

 You need to choose the appropriate class for the data precision you generated the matrix with: Double for double precision matrixes, Float for float precision matrixes.
 It may be possible to use 4 GB matrixes on systems with less than 4 GB of memory, as the matrixes are mapped into memory by the operating system, instead of using physical memory.